aamberdo0/movies_display/README.md

 # Movies Display

 ## 🌠 Key Features:
-A web application authenticates user log in using `Firebase` and `Firestore Database` to store database for multiple users without sending requests each time.
-Then, only authorized users can access the movie portal  using `Angular` and `Bootstrap` to display the requested components.
+A web application authenticates user log in using `Firebase` and `Firestore Database` to store for multiple users without sending requests each time.
+Then, only authorized users can access the movie portal using `Angular` and `Bootstrap` to style the requested components.
 There, few features will be displayed:

     1. Search movies
     2. Display Popular movies